 Access to the Berol Collection requires directorial approval.
 If you are interested in accessing materials either from the print holdings or archival portion, please email email@example.com for permissions before making an appointment.
 Requests should include information as to specific materials, including box and folder numbers for archival material and the call number for print materials, as well as research interest.

 Please allow a minimum of 48 hours advance notice for Berol requests.
+Please note that links will open the finding aid in a new browser window.

 Search for books, journals, videos, etc. in our local libraries and special collections.